 All in all, I could think of worse places to get sick in while traveling.
 Here are some pictures of the business lounge from when I had a layover on the way to Indonesia.

 On the way back to Geneva, the kind Turkish gentleman sitting next to me noticed that I was coughing and blowing my nose like a trumpet.
-He gave me a mask, a packet of tissues, and what I assume is a nasal spray.
+He gave me an FPP2 mask (the one I was wearing was a regular surgical one), a packet of tissues, and what I assume is a nasal spray.
 I was truly touched.

 So that was travel in the time of coronavirus.
 When I arrived back in Switzerland, there were no temperature checks, no questions about travel history to China, and even a sign posted at immigration saying “there is no need to wear a mask”.
 IDK, but I feel like they’re being too cavalier about this?